 The Discrimination Ends Now

 In addition to federal law, the marijuana industry’s risky reputation is also attributed to the constant changes in regulations, some of which can have detrimental effects on cash flow and make it extremely difficult to repay debt.
-United Capital Source specializes in providing funding for companies that regularly experience inconsistencies in cash flow, and has never rejected a potential borrower solely because he or she belonged to a stereotypically “risky” industry.
+United Capital Source specializes in facilitating funding for companies that regularly experience inconsistencies in cash flow, and has never rejected a potential borrower solely because he or she belonged to a stereotypically “risky” industry.
 Terms are extremely flexible, allowing business owners to pay off debt without trouble despite the most extreme, seasonal drops in revenue.

 We Know Our Way Around Marijuana Industry Business Loans

-And unlike banks, our small business loans are incredibly versatile and can therefore be customized to offset the unique cash flow issues of marijuana businesses.
-We can provide working capital loans to cover rising regular expenses or standard business term loans for larger initiatives, like adding warehouse space, meeting security regulations or ordering excessive inventory long before it will be sold.
+And unlike banks, our network’s small business loans are incredibly versatile and can therefore be customized to offset the unique cash flow issues of marijuana businesses.
+We can facilitate working capital loans to cover rising regular expenses or standard business term loans for larger initiatives, like adding warehouse space, meeting security regulations or ordering excessive inventory long before it will be sold.

 Another viable option for revenue-generating investments is revenue based business loans.
 This type of working capital loan is designed for businesses with consistently strong revenue, which is an undeniable attribute of this booming industry.
 Payments are deducted as a fixed percentage of monthly revenue.
 Your largest payments would theoretically not be made until your products are selling like wildfire.